 From Price: USD189

-Located near the park’s entrance, this lake offers one of the best panoramic views of the Torres del Paine.
-It’s a peaceful spot and great for photographing the towers against the bright blue water.
+Near the park’s entrance, Laguna Azul is a peaceful lake with a stunning view of the Torres del Paine.
+It’s a great spot for photos, especially with the towers reflected in the clear blue water.

 Tour to Torres del Paine with Trekking to Base de las Torres from Puerto Natales